 Having multiple sexual partners or having sex with men who had may partners will put one at greater risk for contracting HPV.
 If you are in a monogamous relationship you have less worry about becoming reinfected with HPV.
 As with other viruses, you will not become infected with the same strain twice.
 If you have a new partner or more than one partner, precautions need to be taken, as you can contract another strain of HPV and be at risk for dysplasia returning.

-Auto-immune disorders – Suffering from conditions which affect the immune system, such as HIV will impair the body’s ability to fight off infections.
+Auto-immune disorders – Suffering from conditions which affect the immune system, such as Chron’s disease, fibromylagia, psoriasis, or rheumatoid arthritis, to name a few, will impair the body’s ability to fight off infections.

-Exposure to Genital Herpes and Chlamydia – Women who have either of these STI’s are at a greater risk for developing dysplasia; they are thought to interfere with the body’s ability to destroy abnormal cells.
+Exposure to Genital Herpes and Chlamydia – Women who have or have had either of these STI’s are at a greater risk for developing dysplasia.
+These STI’s are thought to interfere with the body’s ability to destroy abnormal cells.

 Dietary factors – A poor diet, high in refined or processed foods will lead to nutritional deficiencies and reduce the body’s overall health and immunity.
 Deficiencies in certain nutrients are shown to have a direct link in cases of cervical dysplasia.